Case Study: How PTSD Affects People In The Workplace How PTSD Can Affect The Workforce

 Would you foresee a situation where you would be comfortable telling your boss?

 I don’t know.
-I think society needs to change; people need to recognise that it’s an illness.
+I think society needs to change; people need to recognise that PTSD is an illness.
 You’re as incapacitated because of your mental state as if you’d lost a limb or something but people can’t look at you and see it.
 It’s your word but it’s also you battling you.

 Do you think you could recognise if any of your co-workers was struggling with depression and would you feel comfortable talking to them about it?